Scholarships & Grants

 AANAPISI Scholarship supports Asian American & Pacific Islander (AAPI) students to complete their college education.
 Applicants must be of Asian and/or Pacific Islander ethnicity as defined by the U.S. Census, be a citizen, national, or legal permanent resident of the United States (citizens of the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are also eligible), and be enrolled as a full-time student in a degree-seeking undergraduate program.

-Application deadline for Spring Semester 2018 is November 2, 2017.
 Application is available at apiasf.org/aanapisischolarship.html.

 For more information contact the Asian Pacific American Resource Center, aparc.umn.edu.